Vegetarian Statistics 2026: Global Facts, Diet Trends & Market Growth

 The Milk Substitutes market is projected to reach 1.27 billion kg by 2028.
 Volume growth is expected to be 4.8% in 2025. (source)

-Factors responsible for this is the increase in the number of people who alternate between meat meals and plant-based meals.
+Factors responsible for this are the increase in the number of people who alternate between meat meals and plant-based meals.
 The rising cost of meat has also made vegetarian food more price-friendly.

-People in the UK Spent £600 Million in 2020 on Meat-Free Food Products (The Grocer)
+People in the UK spent £898 million in 2025 on Meat-Free Food Products (GFI Europe)

 If you’re wondering whether the plant-based food sales boom can continue, the answer is yes.
 While the meat market is still substantially bigger than the plant-based dietary market, the continued rise in sales of vegetarian food is likely to continue growing as meat sales shrink.